Optional web components

 /* ... */

-theme-selector.jsis loaded from a really slow network preventing a layout shift.
+• A placeholder is displayed in case theme-selector.js is loaded over a really slow network, preventing a layout shift.

 Another example #

-In a more simple use case, like this animated demo, a fallback image is displayed in case JavaScript is not enabled:
+In a simpler use case, like this animated demo, a fallback image is displayed in case JavaScript is not enabled:

 <simple-bar-demo playing="true">